 Well-known trademarks have the following basic characteristics:

-– A sign that is visible in the form of letters, words, drawings, images, including holograms, or a combination of those elements, represented by one or more colors (as provided for in Clause 1 of this Article).
-1 Article 72 of the Law on Intellectual Property 2005, amended and supplemented in 2009, 2019 ).
-Trademarks are formed to help consumers easily remember about a good or service, so the above characteristics are indispensable when it comes to trademarks.
+A visible sign that can take the form of letters, words, drawings, images, including holograms, or a combination of those elements, represented by one or more colors (as provided for in Clause 1 of Article 72 of the Law on Intellectual Property 2005, amended and supplemented in 2009 and 2019).
+Trademarks are designed to help consumers easily remember a good or service, so the above characteristics are essential when it comes to trademarks.

-– Being able to distinguish the goods and services of the trademark owner from those of other subjects (as provided for in Clause 2, Article 72 of the 2005 Intellectual Property Law, as amended and supplemented in 2005.
-2009, year 2019 ).
+The ability to distinguish the goods and services of the trademark owner from those of other entities (as provided for in Clause 2, Article 72 of the Law on Intellectual Property 2005, amended and supplemented in 2009 and 2019).

-– High popularity.
-Well-known brands are widely known by consumers of different geographical areas.
+-High popularity: Well-known brands are widely recognized by consumers in different geographical areas.

-– Has great economic value.
-Although it is an intangible asset, a well-known trademark brings many economic benefits to businesses.
-Consumers rely on well-known brands and trust the goods and services of enterprises.
-Famous brands will make consumers remember the goods and services of the business when they have a need.
-Because of the great value of famous brands, businesses can call for capital from investors by using their famous brands.
+-Great economic value: Although they are intangible assets, well-known trademarks bring many economic benefits to businesses.
+Consumers rely on well-known brands and trust the goods and services of the enterprises.
+Famous brands make consumers remember the goods and services of the business when they have a need.
+Because of the great value of well-known brands, businesses can attract capital from investors by using their famous brands.

-– Vulnerable.
-Well-known trademarks are vulnerable to unauthorized use because of their popularity as well as their high economic value.
-Therefore, well-known marks are often used by other subjects with identical or similar signs, leading to confusion about the origin of goods or giving a false impression about the relationship between the subject using such sign and the brand. well-known trademark owners.
+-Vulnerability: Well-known trademarks are vulnerable to unauthorized use because of their popularity and high economic value.
+Therefore, well-known marks are often used by other entities with identical or similar signs, leading to confusion about the origin of goods or giving a false impression about the relationship between the entity using such signs and the owners of the well-known trademark.

-– Well-known trademarks are protected by Vietnamese law under the provisions of Article 75 of the Intellectual Property Law 2005, amended and supplemented in 2009, 2019 and in accordance with the provisions of Article 6bis of the Paris Convention on industrial property protection.
+-Well-known trademarks are protected by Vietnamese law under the provisions of Article 75 of the Intellectual Property Law 2005, as amended and supplemented in 2009 and 2019, and in accordance with the provisions of Article 6bis of the Paris Convention on the protection of industrial property.

-– The rights to a well-known mark are protected and belong to the owner of the mark without registration.
-Trademark owners can use documents required by law to prove their ownership of the mark and to prove that the mark meets the conditions for being considered well-known.
+-The rights to a well-known trademark are protected and belong to the owner of the mark without the need for registration.
+Trademark owners can use the documents required by law to prove their ownership of the mark and to demonstrate that the mark meets the conditions for being considered well-known.

-Documents proving ownership of the mark and proving the popularity of the mark may include information on the scope, scale, extent, and continuity of the use of the mark, including demonstrate the origin, history, and duration of continuous use of the mark; the number of countries the mark has been registered or recognized as a well-known mark; the list of goods and services bearing the mark; the territory in which the mark is circulated, product sales or service provision; quantity of goods and services bearing the mark that have been produced and consumed; the value of the mark’s assets, the price of the transfer or transfer of the right to use, the value of the investment capital contribution of the mark; investment, expenses for advertising, brand marketing, including participation in national and international exhibitions; infringement cases, disputes and decisions, judgment of a court or competent authority; survey data of consumers who know the brand through buying, selling, using and advertising and marketing; ranking and evaluating brand reputation of national and international organizations, mass media; awards and medals that the trademark has achieved; assessment results of intellectual property assessment organizations.
+Documents proving ownership of the mark and proving the popularity of the mark may include information on the scope, scale, extent, and continuity of the use of the mark, including demonstrating the origin, history, and duration of continuous use of the mark; the number of countries where the mark has been registered or recognized as a well-known mark; the list of goods and services bearing the mark; the territory in which the mark is circulated, the products sold or services provided; the quantity of goods and services bearing the mark that have been produced and consumed; the value of the mark’s assets; the price of the transfer or transfer of the right to use; the value of the investment capital contribution of the mark; investment expenses for advertising and brand marketing, including participation in national and international exhibitions; infringement cases, disputes, and decisions, judgments of a court or competent authority; survey data of consumers who know the brand through buying, selling, using, and advertising and marketing; ranking and evaluating brand reputation of national and international organizations, mass media; awards and medals that the trademark has achieved; assessment results of intellectual property assessment organizations.

-– In case a well-known mark is recognized, leading to a decision on handling of infringement of rights to that famous mark according to the provisions of Point d, Clause 1, Article 129 of the 2005 Intellectual Property Law, as amended and supplemented in 2005.
-2009, in 2019 or leads to a decision not to protect other trademarks as prescribed at point i, clause 2, Article 74 of the Intellectual Property Law 2005, as amended and supplemented in 2009, in 2019 , that well-known mark will be recorded in the List of well-known trademarks kept at the National Office of Intellectual Property for reference information serving the establishment and protection of intellectual property rights.
+-In case a well-known mark is recognized, leading to a decision on the handling of infringement of rights to that famous mark according to the provisions of Point d, Clause 1, Article 129 of the 2005 Intellectual Property Law, as amended and supplemented in 2005, 2009, or 2019, or leads to a decision not to protect other trademarks as prescribed at point i, clause 2, Article 74 of the Intellectual Property Law 2005, as amended and supplemented in 2009, or 2019, that well-known mark will be recorded in the List of well-known trademarks kept at the National Office of Intellectual Property for reference information serving the establishment and protection of intellectual property rights.

 3.2.
 Criteria for evaluating famous brands

-According to the provisions of Article 75 of the Intellectual Property Law 2005, amended and supplemented in 2009, in 2019 , the criteria to be considered when evaluating a well-known mark are:
+According to the provisions of Article 75 of the Intellectual Property Law 2005, amended and supplemented in 2009 and 2019, the criteria to be considered when evaluating a well-known brand are:

-– The number of consumers concerned who have come to know the brand through buying, selling, using goods or services bearing the mark or through advertising.
+The number of consumers who have come to know the brand through buying, selling, or using goods or services bearing the mark, or through advertising.

 The first criterion to evaluate a well-known trademark is the number of consumers who know the mark throughout the territory of Vietnam.
-But the law does not specify how large the number of consumers must be, so proving this criterion is still quite impossible for trademark owners.
+However, the law does not specify how large the number of consumers must be.
+Therefore, proving this criterion is still quite difficult for trademark owners.

-According to the provisions of Clause 1, Article 3 of the Law on Protection of Consumer Rights in 2010 , “ Consumers are those who buy and use goods and services for the purposes of consumption and daily life of individuals, families, organization”.
-Accordingly, related consumers are consumers who share or have similar needs and interests in the use of goods and services for consumption and daily activities of individuals, families or organizations. office.
-Accordingly, relevant consumers may know the brand through the purchase, sale, use of goods and services bearing the mark or through advertising.
-So, the more consumers are aware of the brand, the higher the popularity of that brand.
+According to the provisions of Clause 1, Article 3 of the Law on Protection of Consumer Rights in 2010, “consumers are those who buy and use goods and services for the purposes of consumption and daily life of individuals, families, or organizations.”
+Accordingly, related consumers are consumers who share or have similar needs and interests in the use of goods and services for consumption and daily activities of individuals, families, or offices.
+Therefore, relevant consumers may know the brand through the purchase, sale, or use of goods and services bearing the mark, or through advertising.
+Thus, the more consumers are aware of the brand, the higher the popularity of that brand.
 The number of unrelated people who know the mark is not a criterion for assessing the popularity of the brand.

 From the concept of a well-known mark, it can be seen that the territorial scope to evaluate a well-known mark is based on the number of areas in the territory of Vietnam where goods and services bearing the mark have been circulated.

-In order to bring goods and services to freely circulate on the market, one of the necessary conditions is registration of product circulation.
-Therefore, goods and services bearing the trademark that have been circulated are goods and services bearing the mark that has been granted a lawful product circulation license.
+In order to bring goods and services to circulate freely on the market, one of the necessary conditions is the registration of product circulation.
+Therefore, goods and services bearing the trademark that have been circulated are the goods and services bearing the mark that have been granted a lawful product circulation license.

-– Revenue from the sale of goods or provision of services bearing the mark or the quantity of goods sold, the amount of services provided.
+Revenue from the sale of goods or provision of services bearing the mark, or the quantity of goods sold, and the amount of services provided.

-In order for a mark to become a well-known mark, it is necessary to evaluate the sales from the sale of goods or the provision of services bearing the mark or the quantity of goods sold, the amount of services provided.
-The larger the sales volume, the more goods are sold, the more services are provided, proving that the goods and services are chosen by many consumers, and the popularity is high.
+In order for a mark to become a well-known mark, it is necessary to evaluate the revenue from the sale of goods or the provision of services bearing the mark, the quantity of goods sold, and the amount of services provided.
+The larger the sales volume, the more goods are sold, and the more services are provided, proving that the goods and services are preferred by many consumers, and the popularity is high.
 The above evaluation criteria are intended to reinforce the value that a well-known mark brings to the owner of the mark.

-A well-known trademark is one that must be used for a long time and used continuously.
-The non-continuous use of the mark means that the trademark owner has a period of time to stop using the trademark, making the popularity of the trademark not high, leading to a decrease in consumer recognition of the brand. .
+A well-known trademark is one that must be used for a long time and continuously.
+The non-continuous use of the mark means that the trademark owner has stopped using the trademark for a period of time, making the popularity of the trademark low, leading to a decrease in consumer recognition of the brand.
 At this time, the competent authorities will assess the period of time the mark has not been used, consider the cause of the interruption, and then decide whether the mark is still a well-known trademark or not.

-A trademark is considered a well-known trademark only if it builds trust with consumers.
-Therefore, when considering the criteria for evaluating famous marks, it is necessary to pay attention to the prestige of goods and services bearing the mark.
+A trademark is considered a well-known trademark only if it has built trust with consumers.
+Therefore, when considering the criteria for evaluating famous marks, it is necessary to pay attention to the reputation of goods and services bearing the mark.

 Number of countries protecting the mark.

-This criterion is also an interesting criterion to know how many countries the trademark owner has registered for trademark protection and the number of countries that have protected the mark from which to assess the level of popularity. of that trademark.
+This criterion is also interesting to know how many countries the trademark owner has registered for trademark protection and the number of countries that have protected the mark from which to assess the level of popularity of that trademark.

 Number of countries recognizing the mark as well-known.

-With the number of countries recognizing the mark as famous, it proves that the mark has a greater degree of prestige.
+With the number of countries recognizing the mark as famous, it proves that the mark has a higher degree of prestige.

-– Transfer price, transfer price of the right to use, value of investment capital contribution of the mark.
+-Transfer price, license price, and value of investment capital contribution of the mark.